The Choirboys (band): 2000–present

 The Choirboys recorded the Evolver album in 2002 and 2003 in between going on an extensive tour of Australia and New Zealand.
-Former Icehouse drummer Paul Wheeler joined the band.
+Richard Coleman was the current drummer until 2003.
+Then former Icehouse drummer Paul Wheeler joined the band.
 The Evolver album was released in 2004 but due to low promotion for the album, it peaked at 174 in the Australian charts.
 The band returned to the Australian singles charts in Australia in July when dance producer Nick Skitz asked Gable to sing "Run to Paradise" on a dance reworking.
 The song, billed as "Nick Skitz vs. Choirboys", debuted in the top 20 of the Australian singles charts.

 In 2006, The Choirboys performed "Run To Paradise" on the Grand Final edition of The AFL Footy Show and released Big Bad and Acoustic with re-recorded versions of their earlier work.
 In 2007 they resurfaced to bring out their next studio album, So Easy, which contained cover versions of The Easybeats' songs.
 Gable said, "We thought it a worthwhile exercise to explore them in a more modern light.
 We could redo things with a greater technical capacity [...] we could put in backgrounds that two-track recording wouldn't allow.
 With Pretty Girl, for example, we spent quite a bit of time, adding about 80 backing vocals around the lead".

 Gable hosted a radio show, Vega Sunday Session, on Vega 95.3 FM Sydney and Melbourne.
 The show featured local and international artists talking about their lives and their music.
 On 25 October, The Choirboys performed "Run to Paradise" at the Gold Coast SuperGP (formerly Indy Carnival).
 They released a second compilation, Never Gonna Die – The Very Best of Choirboys 30th Anniversary (2009), and followed with a national tour into 2010.

 Gable as of 2012 hosts his own radio show The Awesome Eighties on 107.7 2GO (2GGO) FM Central Coast.
 The show which is aired 5 days a week consists of interviews and insight into the music and the artists of the 1980s.

 In 2018, The Choirboys released the instrumental album, 1965, Life's a Beach.

 In 2019, the Choirboys released a series of cover EPs, titled 6 Pack of the Hits.

 In 2021, The Choirboys released the singles "Feels Good", "Sorry" and "Rendezvous" followed by Feels Good.
 Feels Good is a compilation of live streams songs, released on vinyl on 29 October 2021.

 On 17 December 2021 the band announced through their social media pages that drummer Lindsay Tebbutt had died from mesothelioma.